KarnbirKhera/CUDA-Vector-Addition/README.md

 I am also eternally grateful for this project because I feel as though I've finally found a niche I can imagine a career in.
 What was supposed to be a 5 page simple Github project on how vector add works, turned into what I'm now looking back at is a 40 page document.
 I did not mean to spend a month on this project, nor to make it 40 pages, but the genuine excitement of being able to dig deep into why something behaves the way it does made it impossible to stop.
 From the week long 31% L2 cache investigation to the "holy macaroni" moment I had where right before I went to bed I finally connected the dots and I just had to write something down to make sure I didn't forget, the entire process has been the most fun.
 I've had with computer science.
 I am excited for my next kernel, and that feeling of confusion to investigating to understanding and updating my mental model is something I am wanting to and excited to chase.

-While I'm sure this document could have been polished towards something more concrete like an official report where only the right answers are displayed, I feel it's important to demonstrate that not all theories are correct, and it's the thought process involved, experimentation and updating of the mental model that matters the most.
-I feel this especially true as a beginner where often our mental models lack, and it's perfectly okay to be wrong, and it should be encouraged.
-To any fellow beginners, or future beginners, I hope this document provides both insight into how CUDA works, and the comfort of knowing it's okay to be wrong!
+While I'm sure this document could have been polished towards something more concrete like an official report where only the right answers are displayed, I feel it's important to demonstrate that not all theories are correct, and its the thought process involved, experimentation and updating of the mental model that matters the most.
+I feel this especially true as a beginner where often our mental models lack, and its perfectly okay to be wrong, and it should be encouraged.